The Ice Warden | Chapter 1

 “We have to go unnoticed,” Sheila whispered to her brother.

-“Since the guy seems pretty armed, a couple more guards should be enough,” he whispered back.
+“Since the guy seems well-armed, a couple more guards should be enough,” he whispered back.

 “Fine, but the Fay might not trust us if she sees Imperial soldiers.”

 Yuri looked back at them, frowning.
-Maybe he heard it wrong.
+Maybe he’d misheard.
 “Fay?”

 Sheila seemed to flinch but then explained.
 “We are looking for a person who lives in Soth.
 She is known as Sahama.”